eclipse/buildship/docs/development/Setup.md

 (not as a _JUnit Test_!).
 Individual tests can be run the same way.

-To run the complete set of ui tests from inside Eclipse, right-click on the package _org.eclipse.buildship.ui.test_ and choose _Run As >> Run Configurations_.
-Choose _JUnit Plug-In-Test_.
-In the _Test_ tab, ensure that the _Run in UI thread_ checkbox is unchecked, and click _Run_.
-Buildship uses SWTBot tests, which must be run in a non-UI thread.
-When running the UI tests in the future, click on the package _org.eclipse.buildship.ui.test_ and choose _Run As >> JUnit Plug-In-Test_ (not as a _JUnit Test_!).
-The run configurations should be saved.
+To run the complete set of ui tests from inside Eclipse, right-click on the package _org.eclipse.buildship.ui.test_ and choose _Run As >> Run Configurations..._.
+In the shown dialog, create a new _JUnit Plug-In-Test_ run configuration.
+Select the _Test_ tab and ensure that the _Run in UI thread_ checkbox is unchecked, then click _Run_ (Buildship uses SWTBot tests, which must be run in a non-UI thread).
+When running the UI tests in the future, click on the package _org.eclipse.buildship.ui.test_ and choose _Run As >> JUnit Plug-In-Test_ (not as a _JUnit Test_!) since the run configurations are saved.
 Individual tests can be run the same way.

 ## Enabling Tracing